Find a Part Now

 Fiat 131 Abarth Rally

 In 1976, 400 examples of the Fiat 131 Abarth Rally were built for homologation purposes.
 These cars were built in a cooperation between Fiat, Bertone and Abarth.
+Abarth and Bertone had the strict order to stay as close as possible to the base model, both in parts choice and in physical appearance.
 Bertone took part-completed two door standard bodyshells from the production line in Mirafiori, fitted plastic mudguards front and rear, a plastic bonnet and bootlid and modified the metal structure to accept the rear independent suspension.
 The cars were fully painted and trimmed and then delivered back to the Fiat special Rivalta plant where they received the Abarth mechanicals.

 The street version of the car used a DOHC 4 valves per cylinder derivative of the standard twin cam inline-four engine, equipped with a double downdraught 34 ADF Weber carburetors producing 140 PS (138 bhp; 103 kW) at 6400 rpm and 172 N⋅m (127 lb⋅ft; 17.5 kg⋅m) of torque at 3600 rpm.
-The street cars used the standard gearbox with no synchromesh (Rally type regulations required the use of the same type of synchromesh on the competition cars as on the street versions) and the front brake discs of the smaller Fiat 127.
+The street cars used the standard gearbox with no synchromesh (Rally type regulations required the use of the same type of synchromesh on the competition cars as on the street versions) and stock front brake discs, which performed better because the redesigned Bertone front and hood allowed for more air to cool them.
+The rear wheels had brake discs instead of the stock drums.
 Competition cars used dry sump lubrication and eventually Kugelfischer mechanical fuel injection.
 In race specifications, the engine produced up to 240 PS (237 bhp; 177 kW) in 1980, being driven to World Championship status by Walter Röhrl.
+7212703

 Series 2 (1978–1981)

 The 131 got a minor facelift in 1978.
 New DOHC, or "Twin Cam" (TC) engines arrived, and these models were badged as Supermirafiori.
+Mechanically, the steering geometry was changed which resulted in less understeer and lighter steering at low speeds.
 The biggest changes exterior-wise for the Series 2 were larger rectangular shaped front lights (quad round headlights in the US), new bumpers (for the Supermirafiori), new bigger rear lights, while a new interior (CL, Supermirafiori) included the dashboard and a chunky, single-spoke steering wheel.

 Also in 1978, the 2-door sporting version Racing (Mirafiori Sport in the UK) with 115 PS (85 kW) twin cam engine, was launched.
 This car had four round headlights (the inner headlights being smaller than the outer ones, unlike any other Mirafiori model produced), different grille, spoilers and extended wheel arches, and a short-throw 5 speed gearbox.
 The Racing had top speed of 180 km/h (110 mph).
 An important introduction for the Italian and many other continental European markets was the new diesel engined versions, built in Sofim's brand-new factory in Foggia.
 The diesel had been previewed and tested in competition already, with three diesel-engined cars prepared by Abarth for the 1977 London–Sydney Marathon rally.
 As introduced on the Series 2, 131 Diesels received four, equally sized round headlights and a noticeable (and characteristic) bump in the hood to accommodate the taller engine.
 The Familiare (estate) was renamed Panorama.